Spain's Bankia - an uneasy mix of politics and finance

 Spain's banks as a whole have until May 31 to say if they will need to merge with other entities under a reform plan presented two months ago to clean up the sector.

-Bankia, around a quarter of the size of Spain's largest bank Santander, declined to comment on whether it was in talks with authorities.
+Bankia, around a quarter of the size of Spain's largest bank Santander (SAN.MC), declined to comment on whether it was in talks with authorities.

 The lender has consistently maintained it is able to continue as an independent bank and has no problems in terms of solvency or liquidity.
 However, it has not ruled out mergers.